 However, according to functional medicine doctor Mark Hyman, M.D., there's a less popular player to have in your omega-3 arsenal.
 In fact, it may be the best of them all: "If you're a vegan, purslane is an incredible weed," he says on the mindbodygreen podcast.

 Why you should eat more purslane.

 Purslane contains two types of omega-3s: alpha-linolenic acid (ALA) and eicosapentaenoic acid (EPA).
 The former is common in plant sources, but research shows that purslane has exceptionally high levels of ALA.
-"Purslane has the highest level of alpha-linolenic acid, which is an omega-3 fatty acid essential for human nutrition, compared to any leafy green vegetable," one report reads, with five to seven times more ALA than spinach leaves.
+"Purslane has the highest level of alpha-linolenic acid, which is an omega-3 fatty acid essential for human nutrition, compared to any leafy green vegetable," one report reads, with five to seven times more ALA than spinach leaves2.

-Perhaps more noteworthy, though, are purslane's trace amounts of EPA: This fatty acid is more bioavailable in the body, but it's not so common in plants that grow on land (typically, you'd find it in fatty, cold-water fish or algae).
+Perhaps more noteworthy, though, are purslane's trace amounts of EPA3: This fatty acid is more bioavailable in the body, but it's not so common in plants that grow on land (typically, you'd find it in fatty, cold-water fish or algae).